canonical/airgapped-docs/docs/about.md

 In this model, the systems inside the airgaped environment don’t have direct access to the public internet.
 Instead, they can communicate with a designated external system by connecting through a controlled endpoint, such as a proxy server, gateway host, or firewall with allow-listed rules.

 This setup allows updates and data to flow in securely without exposing systems inside the environment to the internet.
-Because data can be synchronized through the controlled connection, this approach reduces the need for physical data transfers while still maintaining a strong security boundary.
+Since data can be synchronized through the controlled connection, this approach reduces the need for physical data transfers while still maintaining a strong security boundary.

 This type of airgapped environment is often used when full isolation isn’t required, but tight control over external communication is still necessary.